-We went on to do similar performance analysis and diagnostics work on the domestic portfolio (76 projects, comprising 300+homes), and found that even simpler domestic buildings still fall a long way short of design estimates, with a typical new home using 2.5 times more energy than the design estimate.
+We went on to do similar performance analysis and diagnostics work on the domestic portfolio (76 projects, comprising 300+homes), and found that even simpler domestic buildings still fall a long way short of design estimates, with a typical new home emitting 2.5 times more carbon (150% more) than the design estimate.

 It is hard to generalise across all projects, but the programme generated important insights into where even buildings where the project team prioritises carbon performance can falter.
 Procurement, commissioning and handover are at least as problematic as the technical side of low carbon design.

 CE’s Jason Palmer was also an ‘Evaluator’ for the Building Performance Evaluation Programme.
 He helped monitoring teams get to grips with energy data for their buildings – along with data about thermal performance, occupant satisfaction, air-tightness, lighting, embodied carbon and other measurable outcomes from building projects.